Viktoria129-dt/Book_App/README.md

 # 📚 Book_App

-Book_App is a modern Android application written in Kotlin that allows users to browse and view books using a clean and reactive user interface.
+Book_App is a modern Android application written in Kotlin that allows users to search, browse, and save books to favorites.
 The app is built with Jetpack Compose and follows modern Android development practices.

 ---

 ## 🚀 Features

-- 📖 Browse a list of books
+- 📖 Search and browse books from a remote API
-- 🔍 View detailed information about books
+- 🔍 View detailed information about a selected book
+- ⭐ Add and remove books from favorites
+- 📂 View favorite books in a separate tab
 - 🎨 Fully declarative UI with Jetpack Compose
 - 🌐 Load data from the network
+- 💾 Local storage using Room
 - 🧩 Clean and scalable architecture

 ---